- From the opening bank robbery:

 -[The back end of a school bus bursts through the doors, and runs him over] Bus Driver: [jumps out the emergency exit door]

 School's out!
 Time to go.
-Cat's not gettin' up, is he?
+That guy's not gettin' up, is he?
 [He and Bozo toss the money bags into the back of the bus]

 That's a lot of money.
 [He looks around the lobby, noticing none of the other clowns] Bus Driver: